CV Board Leadership

 David P. Faxon, MD

-David Faxon, MD, is the past associate chief of cardiology, clinical director of ambulatory cardiovascular services and vice chair of medicine at the Brigham and Women’s Hospital (BWH) in Boston, MA.
+David P. Faxon, MD, is the past associate chief of cardiology, clinical director of ambulatory cardiovascular services and vice chair of medicine at the Brigham and Women’s Hospital (BWH) in Boston, MA.

 Prior to his current roles, Faxon started his career at Boston University Medical Center in 1980, where he directed the cath lab and established one of the first angioplasty programs in the U.S. From 1993-2000, he was chief of cardiology and professor of medicine at the University of Southern California and then went on to serve as chief of cardiology and professor of medicine at the University of Chicago until 2006.
 Upon returning to Boston, Faxon was chief of cardiology at the Boston VA Healthcare System and vice chair of medicine at BWH.